I read this article this morning from a site Care 2 and thought it was great infromation

 1. LOVE vs. FEAR

 Well, I can tell you for sure that those people, who are really happy, FEAR less and LOVE a lot more.
-They see each moment, each challenge, each person as an opportunity to discover more about themselves and the world around them.
+They see each moment, each challenge, each person as an opportunity to discover more about themselves and the world around them.2.
+ACCEPTANCE vs. RESISTANCE

 Really happy people know that it’s not healthy to hold on to anger.
-They choose to FORGIVE and FORGET, understanding that FORGIVENESS is a gift they give to themselves first and foremost.
+They choose to FORGIVE and FORGET, understanding that FORGIVENESS is a gift they give to themselves first and foremost.“Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”
+Buddha

 4. TRUST vs. DOUBT